 Late-Breaking Abstract (LBA) Submission: LBA designation will only be given to impactful prospective studies that will change clinical practice within the year and whose data are not available at the time of regular abstract submission due to study events and/or timelines.
-Authors of LBA must submit a place holder abstract through the abstract portal by July 10, 2024
+Authors of an LBA must submit a place holder abstract through the portal by July 31, 2024 and should include 'LBA' in the title of their abstract.

-Required sections for LBA place holder, which must be submitted by the July 10, 2024 deadline:
+Required sections for LBA place holder, which must be submitted by the July 31, 2024 deadline: